bijenShrestha980/cw-fe-assestment-task-1/OUTPUT.md

 1. Updated the `SearchBar` component to handle keydown events for accessibility.
 2. Implemented a callback function to handle search input changes.
 3. Created a separate type `SearchBarProps` to ensure type safety.

+### [TagList]

+1. Added an optional `ariaLabel` prop to the `TagList` component for better accessibility.
+2. Improved the structure of the component to ensure it is more reusable and maintainable.